 Some of these descriptions may be accurate in rare cases, but in reality designers have more in common with a restaurant waiter than we do Mr. Jobs.

-At Think Brownstone, we acknowledge this commonality with our sixth and final core company value: Be of service.
+At Think Company, we acknowledge this commonality with our sixth and final core company value: Be of service.

 One of the many ways we manifest this value is by pursuing altruistic activities with our two paid volunteer days each year.
 Other ways include organizing company-wide volunteer opportunities, helping out at local design workshops and schools, donating money to worthy causes like the Neema Project, or carrying a box of seltzer up the stairs for a coworker.